JeyAsare/bootcamp/README.md

 - Increasing the number of difficulties in the game as currently I only have 3.
 - Whilst developing the project I thought to implement a quit game option which would take users to that start of the game instead of them having to constantly refresh the game.
 - Also, whilst developing the project I found out that generating questions was a time consuming aspect and that my game could be limited to how many sets of questions I have.
 Maybe for future development I can find a way to import already generated questions and answers into my game to keep the longevity of my game for users.
-- My game has a character Colonel Brad is present for the entirety of the game and maybe I in the future I could add a voice to bring him more to life for the user.
+- My game has a character Colonel Brad who is present for the entirety of the game and maybe I in the future I could add a voice to bring him more to life for the user.
-- Apart from unlocking a next level, the user doesn't receieve other reward or satisfaction from BOOTCAMP.
+- Apart from unlocking a next level, the user doesn't receieve other rewards or satisfaction from BOOTCAMP.
 Next time I could add a section where the user could attain achievements from Colonel Brad for their progress.

 ## Technologies Used